Holding Responsible Parties Accountable for Wrongful Death

 - Car accidents

 - Slip and fall accidents

 - Construction accidents

-Our Indianapolis wrongful death attorneys at Emerson Divorce and Accident Injury Attorneys, L.L.C. are compassionate people and experienced trial lawyers.
+Our Indianapolis personal injury attorneys at Emerson Divorce and Accident Injury Attorneys, L.L.C. are compassionate people and experienced trial lawyers.
 We believe your family deserves justice, and we will fight to hold the responsible party accountable.
-If you have lost a loved one through someone else’s negligence or wrongdoing, call us at (317) 969-8000 to find out about your options under the law.
+If you have lost a loved one through someone else’s negligence or wrongdoing, call us at (317) 647-1498 to find out about your options under the law.

 We are available by phone 24/7 to discuss your case, and we make it a priority to answer all of your questions as soon as possible.(317) 969-8000